bymzy/MyFtp/README.md

 - DONE daemon
 - DONE server ip, port can be assigned from cmdline
 - DONE server work dir can be assigned from cmdline
-- DONE client work dir can be assigned from cmdline

 ## Dependencies
 - openssl-devel